About the Relapse Prevention Model

 The RP model targets potential relapse triggers.
 It does this by evaluating behaviors, thoughts, and lifestyle choices.
 This helps to reduce the risk of a relapse.

-Although since its introduction, there has been significant progress in the relapse prevention model.
+Since its introduction, there has been significant progress in the relapse prevention model.
 Advances have been made to the cognitive-behavioral approach model of relapse.
 Mindfulness-based relapse prevention has also evolved.
 Additionally, RP model strategies are being used in large, randomized trials.

 What Is the Relapse Prevention Model?